 FYS 104: Foundations of Critical Inquiry (GEP: FYS and Environmental Responsibility)

-FYS 105: Foundations of Critical Inquiry (GEP: FYS and Experiential Learning)All First Year Seminars should focus on topics about which instructors have both expertise and interest, and which are engaging to a general audience of first-year students.
+FYS 105: Foundations of Critical Inquiry (GEP: FYS and Experiential Learning)

+FYS 392: Peer Mentoring (GEP: FYS and Experiential Learning)

+All First Year Seminars should focus on topics about which instructors have both expertise and interest, and which are engaging to a general audience of first-year students.
 The primary function of the First Year Seminar should NOT be to serve as an introduction to a major.

 Ordinarily, no First Year Seminar may be required for a major.